 Although instant coffee has an enviably long lifespan, you can make it last even longer.
 Here’s how.

-Put the Instant Coffee in an Airtight Container Once Opened
+Store Instant Coffee in an Airtight Storage Container

 We can’t stress enough the importance of storing your instant coffee in an airtight container after you open it.